 Health Equity Coalition (via Department of Health for each county).
 Goals of these coalitions are to: a.
 Create a Health Equity plan that addresses social determinants of health (SDOH) to improve health outcomes of racial/ethnic minority and other vulnerable populations; b.
 Connect community members to programs, healthcare providers, services, and resources.
 10. Throughout 2024-2027, ElderSource's ADRC /Helpline staff will connect and refer caregivers in need of support to ElderSource's TCARE program (Tailored Caregiver Assessment and Referral System), which includes providing resource referrals to other community agencies that can provide services and supports in order to help prevent burnout; staff will also connect/refer them to other Caring Connections programs as needs arise.
+ElderSource will track the number of referrals made by ADRC staff to TCARE and other caregiver programs, by running a report before the end of the 2nd quarter in 2024, and then twice yearly starting in 2025.

 Goal 4 Advocate for the safety and the physical and mental health of older adults by raising awareness and responding effectively to incidence of abuse, injury, exploitation, violence, and neglect.
 Objective 4.1 Increase effectiveness in responding to elder abuse and protecting older adults through expanded outreach, enhanced training, innovative practices, and strategic collaborations.
 Explanation The primary intent of this objective is for the AAA to use existing mechanisms to increase public awareness, expand learning opportunities, and work with community stakeholders to both respond to instances of elder abuse and promote increased prevention.
-Progress Strategies 1.
+Progress Strategies 1 TOGTC33 1.
 Throughout 2024-2027, ElderSource's website will provide a landing page that contains information and resources related to elder abuse, neglect, exploitation and fraud, along with frequently asked questions.
 On that landing page is a brief description of the forms of abuse, as well as a listing of the Florida Abuse Hotline phone number and the TDD (Telephone